vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 jaya': he should feed one brāhmaṇa, bow to him and feed other brāhmaṇas and the blind, helpless and distressed persons; HV II.
 373 (from Narasimhapurāna), KKV 389 390; for punyāhavācana, vide H. of Dh. vol. II. p.
 216; (2) a person who gives up food on 12th tithi goes to heaven; HV

 I, 1172 ( from Var.).
-Harisayana--the sleeping of Visṇu in Āṣ.; vide above
+Harisayana--the sleeping of Viṣṇu in Āṣ.; vide above

 pp. 109-111.
 Halajastha–Bh. tr.
 6 is so called; NS 123.
 Harisya-sacrificial substances that can be partaken of on